|317:30-3-1.||Creation and implementation of rules; applicability|

 (2) Co-payment is not required for the following services:

 (A) Family planning services.
-Includes all contraceptives and services rendered.
+This includes all contraceptives and services rendered.

 (B) Emergency services provided in a hospital, clinic, office, or other facility.